 What Is Spear Phishing?

-Spear phishing is a cybercrime that uses emails to carry out targeted attacks against individuals and businesses.
-Criminals use savvy tactics to collect personal data about their targets and then send emails that are familiar and trustworthy.
+Spear phishing is a cyber crime that uses emails to carry out targeted attacks against individuals and businesses.
+Criminals use savvy tactics to collect personal data about their targets and then send emails that sound familiar and trustworthy.

-These emails often have attachments that contain malicious links to malware, ransomware or spyware.
-Additionally, the email will blatantly ask the recipient to urgently respond, for example transfer a specific sum of money or to send personal data such as a banking password.
+These emails often have attachments that contain malicious links to malware, ransomware, or spyware.
+Additionally, the email will blatantly ask the recipient to respond urgently, such as transferring a specific sum of money or sending personal data such as a banking password.

 Because the emails are written in a highly familiar tone and refer to personal information about the recipient, victims mistakenly believe they know and trust the sender and respond to the request.

 Both individuals and businesses are targeted by spear phishing:

 What Is The Difference Between Spear Phishing And Phishing?